 The Foundation Assisting Canadian Talent on Recordings is a private non-profit organization dedicated to providing assistance toward the growth and development of the Canadian independent recording industry.
 The foundation administers contributions from sponsoring radio broadcasters as well as two components of the Department of Canadian Heritage’s Canada Music Fund to support the Canadian music industry.

 FACTOR maintains 10 Regional Education Coordinators (REC) across the country that are represented by each provincial music industry association.
 RECs are engaged in providing consultation about FACTOR and its programs to local artists and music entrepreneurs, by running local workshops and seminars, and consulting on a one-to-one basis.
-Kate Gracey-Stewart is the REC and would welcome an opportunity to talk with you about FACTOR funding.
-Kate can be reached at email@example.com.
+Our REC and would welcome an opportunity to talk with you about FACTOR funding.
+They can be reached at email@example.com.

 - Business Development

 - Comprehensive Artist

 - Comprehensive Music Company

 - Juried Sound Recording

 - Marketing & Promotion for FACTOR Funded Sound Recordings